 “Do you love this Angel girl?”

 Mac was frozen, staring directly at his mother, unable to answer, or more correctly, afraid to answer.
-At that moment, you could hear a pin drop in the dining room.
+You could hear a pin drop in the dining room at that moment.

 “I withdraw the question,” Anne Merrick said.
 “I already know the answer.”